antonovresearch/bold-quartz/content/_index.md

       text: 'Our diverse team of researchers brings together expertise from multiple disciplines to tackle the most challenging problems in computational biology and machine learning.'
       user_groups:
         - Principal Investigators
-        - Postdoctoral Researchers
+        - Postdoctoral Researchers and PhD Students
-        - PhD Students
+        - Master and Bachelor Students
       sort_by: 'Params.last_name'
       sort_ascending: true
       cta: